utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 To manage your saved tokens, select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> in the header, select **Settings**, and select the **Connected accounts** tab.
 Learn more about [managing connected accounts](/docs/getting-started/settings/#connected-accounts).

+## Connecting more than one API to the same repository

+You can connect more than one API in Postman to the same Git repository.
+For each API, follow the steps in [Connecting to a repository](#connecting-to-a-repository) to set up the Git integration.

+It's important to make sure your APIs remain separated in the repository, to avoid changes from one API getting applied to another API.
+You can separate your APIs in the repository using either folders or branches.

+### Separating APIs with folders

+You can keep your APIs separate by using a different folder for each API in the repository.
+For example, if you have an `emails` API and an `sms` API, you could have the following folder structure for the `main` branch in your repository:

+* `/emails/postman/schemas` - Contains schemas for the `emails` API
+* `/emails/postman/collections` - Contains collections for the `emails` API
+* `/sms/postman/schemas` - Contains schemas for the `sms` API
+* `/sms/postman/collections` - Contains collections for the `sms` API

+> The collection directory can't be a parent or the child of the schema directory.

+### Separating APIs with branches

 ## Disconnecting a remote repository

 After you disconnect a remote repository, you can no longer sync changes between Postman and the repository.